+FCC 41 TT 1 .
+1.1 C 1 .
+1 .
+C ! !! ! !
+[CO1] Understand the fundamental aspects of civil engineering Chacistana the randamental aspects of civil engineering

-- [CO1] The students will be able to illustrate the fundamental aspects of civil engineering - [CO2] The students should able to plan a building - [CO3] Students will be able to explain about surveying for making horizontal and vertical measurements. - [CO4] They will able to illustrate the uses of various building materials and construction of different components of a building.
+[CO2] Implement plan for the building

+[CO3] Understand about surveying for making horizontal and vertical measurements.

+[CO4] Illustrate the uses of various building materials and construction of different components of a building.

 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 20

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 70

 Examination(ESE)

 Total 100

 Attendance A minimum of 75% Attendance is required to be maintained by a

-student to be qualified for taking up the End Semester examination.
+up the End Semester examination.

-The allowance of 25% includes al l types of leaves including medical
+The allowance of 25% includes al The allowance of 25% includes all types of leaves including medical

 leaves.

 BASIC UNDERSTANDING AND HISTORY OF CIVIL ENGINEERING: What is Civil Engineering/ Infrastructure?
-Basics of Engineering and Civil Engineering; Broad disciplines of Civil Engineering; Importance of Civil Engineering, Possible scopes for a career Early constructions and developments over time; Ancient monuments & Modern marvels; Development of various materials of construction and methods of construction; Works of Eminent civil engineers
+Basics of Engineering and Civil Engineering; Broad disciplines of Civil Engineering; Importance of Civil Engineering, Possible scopes for a career Early constructions and developments over time; Ancient monuments & Modern marvels;

+Development of various materials of construction and methods of construction; Works of Eminent civil engineers